-Inspired by the suggestion of Andrews [4], we are led to consider weighted counting of partitions in order to give combinatorial proofs of Ramanujan's identities (1.1) and (1.2).
+Inspired by the suggestion of Andrews [4], we are guided to consider weighted counting of partitions in order to give combinatorial interpretations of the first sums on the right had sides of Ramanujan's identities (1.1) and (1.2).
 To this end, we introduce the notion of rooted partitions which can be regarded as a weighted version of ordinary partitions.
-In some sense, rooted partitions are related to "overpartitions" (see Corteel and Lovejoy [11]) and "partitions with designated summand" of Andrews-Lewis-Lovejoy [7].
+In some sense, rooted partitions are related to "overpartitions" (see Corteel and Lovejoy [11]) and "partitions with designated summand" of Andrews-Lewis-Lovejoy [6].